Slack¶

 Sync behavior¶

 Slack content is updated on a daily schedule like other integrations, and you can refresh manually when needed.
-Threads pulled in via app mention follow the product flow for near-term inclusion.
+Threads pulled in via @Mention capture or the Save to Mention message shortcut follow the product flow for near-term inclusion.

 Activation limit¶